 A smart contract is a type of computer program that runs automatically on a blockchain network when certain predefined conditions are met.
 These smart contracts are used to automate transactions and business processes, eliminating the need for middlemen and increasing transaction security and efficiency.

 Smart Contracts are written in specific programming languages such as Solidity, Rust (and more!) and run on a blockchain network, which means that all parties involved in the transaction can verify the code and conditions of the contract.
 This transparency helps ensure that transactions are fair and that there is no room for fraud.

 There are several blockchain networks that support smart contracts, including:

 Is the most popular blockchain network for smart contracts.
 It supports the Solidity programming language and has a large community of smart contract developers.

-Polygon, Celo, Avalanche C Chain and BNB Chain
+Polygon, Celo, Avalanche C Chain, BNB Chain and Stratus

 Based on the architecture of Ethereum, these networks are called EVM (Ethereum Virtual Machines) and also use Solidity in their Smart Contracts.
 They have the same implementation structure and usability, and allow bridges between protocols.
 There are differences in performance, transaction costs and adoption.